renovate-bot/ghiscoding-_-native-copyfiles/README.md

 Copy files easily via JavaScript or the CLI, it uses [tinyglobby](https://www.npmjs.com/package/tinyglobby) internally for glob patterns and [yargs](https://www.npmjs.com/package/yargs) for the CLI.

-The library is nearly the same as the [copyfiles](https://www.npmjs.com/package/copyfiles) package, it is however written with more native NodeJS code and less dependencies (3 instead of 7).
-The package options are exactly the same (except for `--soft` which is not implemented).
+The library is very similar to the [copyfiles](https://www.npmjs.com/package/copyfiles) package, it is however written with more native NodeJS code and less dependencies (3 instead of 7).
+The package options are the same (except for `--soft` which is not implemented), some new options were also added in this project here (see below).

-> There is 1 major difference though, any options must be provided after the command as a suffix (the original project had them as prefix)
+> Note: there is 1 major difference with `copyfiles`, any options must be provided as a suffix after the source/target directories command (the original project had them as prefix)<br>
+> This mean calling: `copyfiles source target [options]` instead of `copyfiles [options] source target`

 ### Install